 Keith A. Katkin

 Keith A. Katkin joined us as a director in June 2015.
-Mr. Katkin is currently the CEO of Urovant Sciences, a global biopharmaceutical company focused on developing novel therapies for urologic conditions.
+Mr. Katkin is currently advisor to the board of directors of Urovant Sciences, a global biopharmaceutical company focused on developing novel therapies for urologic conditions.
+Mr. Katkin served as the CEO and a member of the board of directors of Urovant from its founding in 2017 until March of 2020.
 Mr. Katkin previously served as President and Chief Executive Officer of Avanir Pharmaceuticals from 2007 to 2016, until its acquisition by Otsuka Pharmaceutical Co.
 Mr. Katkin joined Avanir in July of 2005 as the senior vice president of Sales and Marketing and a member of Avanir’s executive management team, and served on their board of directors from 2007 to 2016.
 Mr. Katkin was responsible for creating and executing the plan that led to the approval of Nuedexta, the growth of the company to commercial success, and the acquisition of the company by Otsuka Pharmaceutical Co. in January 2015.
 Prior to joining Avanir, Mr. Katkin served as the vice president, Commercial Development for Peninsula Pharmaceuticals, playing a key role in the concurrent initial public offering and ultimate sale of the company to Johnson and Johnson.
 Additionally, Mr. Katkin’s employment experience includes leadership roles at InterMune, Amgen and Abbott Laboratories.
 Mr. Katkin is currently a member of the board of directors of Uvovant Sciences, and of Syndax Pharmaceuticals, Inc., and is chairman of the board of directors of Novus Therapeutics, Inc. Mr. Katkin has an M.B.A. from the Anderson School at UCLA and earned his B.S. in Business and Accounting from Indiana University.
 Mr. Katkin became a licensed certified public accountant in 1995.

 Brian Kotzin, M.D.